 This is one of the first types of shrimp that aquarists began adding to their tanks, especially in North America.
-One of the biggest reasons for this is because they are readily available, can be bought as fish food, and they are a good addition for most aquariums (you can buy them here).
+One of the biggest reasons for this is because they are readily available, can be bought as fish food, and they are a good addition for most aquariums (you can buy them at Amazon here).
 These shrimp are sometimes referred to as glass shrimp or grass shrimp.
 In fact, besides being algae controllers, their most common use is to feed bigger fish.

 These fish are clear in nature and are very transparent.
 They need to be transparent when you buy them.
 Never buy ghost shrimp which are cloudy or milky as that indicates disease.
 They are great for controlling algae because they love to eat hair algae.
 Moreover, they are also very easy to breed in virtually any aquarium.

 The females actually carry the eggs in their abdomen like crayfish and then release them when they are ready to be born.
 These shrimp are very small and do often get eaten by fish.
 Therefore, to make sure that your aquarium always has some ghost shrimp in it, you should always isolate the female which has eggs in order to ensure that some shrimp fry survive.

 They have a much better chance of surviving in a heavily planted tank where there is room for the mature shrimp and the shrimp fry to hide in, under, and between plants.

 Not only do these things love to eat hair algae, but they also love to scavenge for old fish food and may even eat dead fish.

 These things have been known to eat fish eggs and injured or dying fish, but that is not a problem that occurs all too often.

 Red Cherry Shrimp